Quick start

 When should I use the Streaming Bitrate Calculator?

 Use it when your task matches one of these common needs: Estimate data use before streaming on a limited connection.
 Plan recording storage for a long event.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

 What is the Streaming Bitrate Calculator doing with my inputs?